-- Always take precautions when cleaning wounds as some conditions such as hepatitis or the HIV virus can be transmitted via blood - Wear disposable gloves and wipe up any blood spillage with disposable cloths, freshly diluted bleach (one part diluted with 10 parts water).
-Such solutions must be carefully disposed of immediately after use.
+- Always take precautions when cleaning wounds as some conditions such as hepatitis or the HIV virus can be transmitted via blood - Wear disposable gloves and wipe up any blood spillage with disposable cloths, anti-bacterial spray. - Disposal of items such a tissues, hand towels or gloves that have blood on them will be in a tied nappy bag before being disposed of in the nappy bin.